-- Resources are provided as a collective resource for the whole user community. - Information resources in all formats are covered. - Information Services is committed to providing equitable access to all users, including those with special needs. - The policy is designed to be flexible and responsive to the changing needs of users. - Resource development and management involves Information Services in working with the academic community. - The provision of all resources covered by this policy is constrained by prevailing budgets.
+- Resources are provided as a collective resource for the whole user community. - Information resources in all formats are covered. - The Library service is committed to providing equitable access to all users, including those with special needs. - The policy is designed to be flexible and responsive to the changing needs of users. - Resource development and management involves in working with the AFBI community. - The provision of all resources covered by this policy is constrained by prevailing budgets.